Monday, December 25, 2023

 I am sure all of you reading this have your own sets of "if only's."
 Hard not to when losing a child.
 They remain as either small to large scabs in our hearts.
 Sometimes they bleed.
 Sometimes they are quiet.
 But always there.

 Wounds of the heart that implant on our memories and emotions.
 Ask God or your Higher Power to help you cope.
 Help you accept.
 And even help you forgive.
 Do not let regrets destroy your life.
 Search and pray for a way you can help other parents.
 Or find a way to prevent similar deaths.
-Far better than letting negative thoughts swirl in our mind and consume our beings.
+Far better than letting negative thoughts swirl in our minds and consume our beings.
 We can pray to our children and ask them what to do.

 God has let us survive our children.
 We must find his purpose in doing so.
 We can't go wrong if we fulfill God's will.
 I hope this holiday season, no matter which you celebrate, will bring some peace, some resolve and some purpose to all of us.
 God is always there.